tfabiha/Shelling-Out-Commands/README.md

 Attempted:
 The following did not end up working, but have been left in the code, commented out.
-- Tried to implement multiple pipes but ......
+- Tried to implement multiple pipes but could only use a single pipe.
+Multiple pipes can still be typed in the shell however, only the first two commands will run.
 - Tried to implement handling redirects of different types (i.e. cmd < cmd_file > res)
 but kept on getting SEG FAULTS and misnamed files and infinite loops